Parents

 Student Responsibilities

 At Loyola, we take each student’s study abroad experience seriously, and expect our students to do the same.
 We ask that all students attend information sessions, review our website, sit down with program directors, and do whatever else is necessary to make an informed decision about which study abroad program they would like to participate in.
-We offer regular information sessions for all of our programs, and have several office members available at any given time to help students through their decision making process.
+We offer regular information sessions for all of our programs in the fall semester, and have several office members available at any given time to help students through their decision making process.
+It is the students responsibility to be proactive in deterimining what locations best suit their academic and personal need as not all programs work for each student.

 There are staff members available at all times to help support students during each step of the study abroad process.
 Please encourage your student to contact us should they need specific assistance or advice at any time.